xancandal/osx-apps/README.md

 $ brew cask install geektool
 ```

-Create a new Shell Geeklet into GeekTool.
+Create a new Shell Geeklet in GeekTool.
 And edit the command parameter with:

 ```
 `osascript /Applications/MagicMouse.app`